 I’ll admit, without a background in forest ecology or prior knowledge about the subject of old-growth forests, it was the image of Treebeard from Lord of the Rings that came to mind.
 But taking a step away from Tolkien’s Middle Earth to our world, I decided to speak to the experts in conservation to get the facts.

-“Big, old trees act as giant reservoirs of carbon, water and nutrient cycling, even after when they fall as dead wood,” Kraus says.
+“Big, old trees act as giant reservoirs of carbon, water and nutrient cycling, even after when they fall as dead wood,” Dan says.

 What counts as old?

-In British Columbia, trees in coastal rainforests, where natural occurrence of fire is less frequent, can live to be a thousand years old, whereas forests in interior BC may reach old growth by 120-140 years old.
-Hillary Page, director of conservation planning and stewardship says one visit to BC’s Big Tree Registry will show you how varied the old forests are across the province.
+In British Columbia, trees in coastal rainforests, where natural occurrence of fire is less frequent, can live to be a thousand years old, whereas forests in interior BC may reach old growth by 120 to 140 years old.
+Hillary Page, director of conservation in NCC's BC Region, says one visit to BC’s Big Tree Registry will show you how varied the old forests are across the province.

 Today, it is estimated that less than one per cent of old growth remains in the Maritimes (compared to 50 per cent of forest landscape pre-European settlement).
 Old forests are generally in decline in other parts of Canada due to land clearing and improper forestry practices.